July 7, 2024 lavender care secrets

 2. Cut above the leaves, leaving a few inches of stem.

-Lavender Care Year-Round
+Lavender Care All Year Round

-Keeping your lavender healthy throughout the year involves some seasonal care.
+Keeping your lavender healthy throughout the year involves some specific seasonal care.
 Here’s what to do in each season:

 Spring